Robo-Game-Arena/arduino-motor-control/README.md

 Reads the MAC address of the ESP32 Feather and prints it to the serial monitor.

-**Usage:** Produce MAC address to copy to main.py in the __ repository
+**Usage:** Copy MAC address to main.py in the __ repository

 ### servo_characterization.ino

-Sweeps from 0-100% PWM in 25% intervals for user to measure corresponding servo angular velocities.
+Sweeps from 0-100% PWM in 25% intervals to produce PWM-velocity mapping.

-**Usage:** Produce PWM-velocity mapping for usage in /servo_normalization.xlsx
+**Usage:**  Measure corresponding servo angular velocities and copy into servo_normalization.xlsx

 ### servo_normalization.xlsx

 Given non-linear PWM-velocity mapping, linearizes velocity curve and produces corresponding PWM values.

-**Usage:** Produce velocity-PWM mapping for usage in /motor_controller.ino
+**Usage:** After updating angular velocity values, copy output into motor_controller.ino

 ### motor_controller.ino